Medicare by State

 Part D plans also differ from state to state.
 Therefore, just because you are enrolled in a certain drug plan in one state doesn’t mean that you would be able to enroll in that plan in another.

 Also, the cost of Medicare prescription drug plans varies significantly between states.
-Though the Part D base beneficiary premium is $33.06 in 2021, you can find stark differences depending on where you live.
+Though the average Part D premium is projected to be $43 in 2022, you can find stark differences depending on where you live.

 The variety of plans for sale also differs between states.
-In 2019, states offered between 22 and 30 different stand-alone prescription drug plans.
+In 2022, states offer between 19 and 27 different stand-alone prescription drug plans.
 Plus some states offer more plans for low-income earners who qualify for the Part D Low-Income Subsidy than others.

 As you can see, your Medicare coverage options depend significantly on where you reside.
 If you would like individualized Medicare advice, don’t hesitate to reach out to us today for a free consultation.